-Additional information about the BA Dance degree program may be obtained from the Student Advisor BA Dance, Program of Dance, Faculty of Fine Arts, University of Calgary, Calgary, Alberta T2N 1N4 (403) 220-7481.
+Additional information about the BA Dance degree program may be obtained from the Student Advisor BA Dance, Faculty of Fine Arts, University of Calgary, Calgary, Alberta T2N 1N4 (403) 220-5382.

 Bachelor of Arts (Dance)

 Applicants will be considered for entrance to the BA Dance degree program based on a dance audition, an audition form for the BA Dance, a Statement of Interest and basic University admission requirements.